Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Sleep regression at 15 months can be a challenging phase for both parents and toddlers.
-Known as the 15 15-month sleep Regression, this stage is marked by sudden disruptions in your child’s sleep patterns, often leaving families searching for effective solutions.
+Known as the 15-month sleep regression, this stage is marked by sudden disruptions in your child’s sleep patterns, often leaving families searching for effective solutions.
+Toddlers at this age typically need 11–14 hours of sleep in a 24-hour period, including naps, according to the CDC, making disruptions during the 15-month regression especially noticeable.
 In this comprehensive guide, we’ll help you recognize the signs, understand the causes, and implement actionable strategies to restore restful nights for the entire family.

 Table of Contents